Program management and PPM/Portfolio management: challenges and best practices

 The coordination of multiple projects and control will be involved throughout the program.
 To achieve this, use precise metrics that will help you evaluate a program's performance, effectiveness and profitability.

-You will find several types of metrics, here are some of them:
+You'll find several types of metrics, here are just a few:

-• Operational metrics : task completion rate, average cycle time
+• Operational metrics : task completion rate, average cycle time, etc.

 Up-to-date key performance indicators with a "landing" view